 What about Lightroom?

-Lightroom 3 for Digital Photographers is the bible for Lightroom and has stuff you won’t find anywhere on Adobe’s web site or manuals.
+The Adobe Photoshop Lightroom 5 Book for Digital Photographers (my old review) is the bible for Lightroom and has stuff you won’t find anywhere on Adobe’s web site or manuals.
 I love it!
-It also includes an adaptation of the Seven Point System for Lightroom so it’s a great resource!
+It also includes an adaptation of the 7 Point System for Lightroom so it’s a great resource!
 If you want more depth, then check out The Adobe Photoshop Lightroom 5 Book: The Complete Guide for Photographers.

 What about HDR?